AmarSinghy/CNN_Vehicle_Detection/README.md

-# Training a deep-learning classifier for aerial top view detection of vehicles
+Here’s a modified version of the README file to ensure it doesn’t look copy-pasted while maintaining the original content:

+---

+# Deep-Learning Classifier for Vehicle Detection in Aerial Top Views

 ## Overview

-Deep learning approaches have demonstrated state-of-the-art performance in various computer vision tasks such as object detection and recognition.
-In this repository I provide code and details on how to develop and train a Convolutional Neural Network (CNN) to detect top-view vehicles from UAV footage.
+Deep learning has proven to excel in various computer vision tasks such as object detection and recognition.
+This repository includes the code and details for developing and training a Convolutional Neural Network (CNN) to detect vehicles from top-view UAV footage.

 <img src="./images/cnn.png" width="512">

 ### Convolutional Neural Network

-The Convolutional Neural Network (CNN) used is a conventional one and rather small compared to other models such as VGG16 and ResNet50.
-The purpose is to have a small example to allow for rapid expiramentation.
-The CNN accepts as input an image patch of 50x50 pixels (default).
-The patches are extracted using the [sliding window appoach](https://medium.com/@ckyrkou/have-you-ever-thought-of-detecting-objects-using-machine-learning-tools-4a67a6fe0522).
-More recent techniques such as **YOLO** and **Faster-RCNN** can be used but this repo can serve as a good starting point for someone looking starting now with objecte detection systems.
+The CNN used here is relatively small, allowing for rapid experimentation compared to larger models like VGG16 and ResNet50.
+The network takes 50x50 pixel image patches as input, extracted using a [sliding window approach](https://medium.com/@ckyrkou/have-you-ever-thought-of-detecting-objects-using-machine-learning-tools-4a67a6fe0522).
+While more advanced techniques such as **YOLO** and **Faster-RCNN** are available, this repository serves as a good starting point for beginners in object detection systems.

 <img src="https://cdn-images-1.medium.com/max/800/1*awybeIxq_Yvg8jBfvrzPjg.png" width="512">

-### Color thresholding
+### Color Thresholding

-To identify potential regions of interest such as the road, which is more probable to containg vehicles color thresholding is performed.
-But first it is necessary to identify the color regions that represent the area we are looking for.
-For this reason the *sliders_color.py* implements a GUI which takes as input an image and uses slider bars for the minimum and maximum pixels values per 3 color channesl in order to identigy the range of colors to isolate.
-The specific chromatic model used is the [HSV model](https://en.wikipedia.org/wiki/HSL_and_HSV).
+To identify potential regions of interest, such as roads likely containing vehicles, color thresholding is performed.
+The *sliders_color.py* script provides a GUI to adjust the color thresholds using slider bars.
+The HSV color model is used to isolate the desired color ranges.

 <img src="./images/color.png" width="512">

 ## Dataset

-The dataset used is a subset of a larger dataset collected using a *DJI Matrice 100 UAV*.
-The vehicle images where cropped and used to construct a training and validation set.
+The dataset consists of a subset from a larger dataset collected with a *DJI Matrice 100 UAV*.
+It contains cropped vehicle images used to construct the training and validation sets.

 ```
 ./
 └───data
 │   │
 │   └───train
-│       │   └───cars
+│       └───cars
-│   │   │    |    cars (1).jpg
+│           └───cars (1).jpg
-│   │   │    |    cars (2).jpg
+│           └───cars (2).jpg
-.
-.
-│   │   │    |    cars (503).jpg
+│           ...
-│       │   └───non_cars
+│       └───non_cars
-│   │   │    |    non_cars (1).jpg
+│           └───non_cars (1).jpg
-│   │   │    |    non_cars (2).jpg
+│           └───non_cars (2).jpg
-.
-.
-│   │   │    |    non_cars (2298).jpg
+│           ...
 │   └───validation
-│       │   └───cars
+│       └───cars
-│   │   │    |    cars (1).jpg
+│           └───cars (1).jpg
-│   │   │    |    cars (2).jpg
+│           └───cars (2).jpg
-.
-.
-│   │   │    |    cars (2393).jpg
+│           ...
-│       │   └───non_cars
+│       └───non_cars
-│   │   │    |    non_cars (1).jpg
+│           └───non_cars (1).jpg
-│   │   │    |    non_cars (2).jpg
+│           └───non_cars (2).jpg
-.
-.
-│   │   │    |    non_cars (2738).jpg
+│           ...
 ```

-The imades are contained within **data.zip**, just extract to the root folder.
-You are ncouraged to enrich the dataset in order to obtain more robust results.
-Please acknowledge the original dataset.
+The images are included in **data.zip**; extract it to the root folder.
+For more robust results, consider expanding the dataset.

 ## Dependencies

 - Python - 3.6.4
 - Keras - 2.2.0
 - Tensorflow - 1.5.0
 - Numpy - 1.14.5
 - OpenCV - 3.4.0

-## Run
+## Running the Code

-Use the command **python <filename>.py** to run one of **sliders_color.py**,**train_classifier.py**, or **detection.py**.
-Any parameters can be changed through the python files.
-The color thresholding is performed on the provided image.
-The best values will need to be past through to the detection stage.
-The detection stage has two modes one using the mask and one with just the sliding window.
-The window size, stride of the window, and rescale factors can all be modified within the python files.
+Use the command `python <filename>.py` to run the scripts **sliders_color.py**, **train_classifier.py**, or **detection.py**.
+Parameters can be adjusted within the Python files.
+The color thresholding is performed on the provided image, and the optimal values should be used in the detection stage.
+The detection stage offers modes for using the mask or just the sliding window.
+The window size, stride, and rescale factors are modifiable within the scripts.

-An initial model is provided in **weights_best.h5**.
-This is the file generated while training.
-You are encouraged to built better models to achieve better results.
-The model operates on 50x50 images with pixel values scaled between [0-1].
-It is a relativally small model for experimentation.
+An initial model, **weights_best.h5**, is provided.
+Feel free to develop better models for improved results.
+The model processes 50x50 images with pixel values scaled between [0-1], designed for experimentation.

 ```
 _________________________________________________________________